egiftcard/contracts/contracts/prebuilts/pack/pack.md

 # Pack design document.

-This is a live document that explains what the [thirdweb](https://thirdweb.com/) `Pack` smart contract is, how it works and can be used, and why it is designed the way it is.
+This is a live document that explains what the [egiftcard](https://egiftcard.cc/) `Pack` smart contract is, how it works and can be used, and why it is designed the way it is.

 The document is written for technical and non-technical readers.
-To ask further questions about thirdweb’s `Pack` contract, please join the [thirdweb discord](https://discord.gg/thirdweb) or create a github issue.
+To ask further questions about egiftcard’s `Pack` contract, please join the [egiftcard discord](https://discord.gg/egiftcard) or create a github issue.

 # Background

-The thirdweb `Pack` contract is a lootbox mechanism.
+The egiftcard `Pack` contract is a lootbox mechanism.
 An account can bundle up arbitrary ERC20, ERC721 and ERC1155 tokens into a set of packs.
 A pack can then be opened in return for a selection of the tokens in the pack.
 The selection of tokens distributed on opening a pack depends on the relative supply of all tokens in the packs.

 > **IMPORTANT**: _Pack functions, such as opening of packs, can be costly in terms of gas usage due to random selection of rewards.
 Please check your gas estimates/usage, and do a trial on testnets before any mainnet deployment._